My Sleeping Routine

-There are some folks that have very restless sleeping patterns and wake up feeling like they could to bed all over again.
+There are some individuals that have very restless sleeping patterns and wake up feeling like they could go back to bed all over again.

 It can be extremely frustrating when you wake up too soon.
 Often there's not enough time to go back to sleep, so, the choice is to get up and begin your day or to close your eyes and remain resting until the shrill sound of your alarm pierces your solitude.

 All three of these sleeping needs can be met with different tactics.

 As the author of this piece, I can attest to having issues with all three of these rest requirements and take steps to mitigate the negatives and produce positive restful sleep.

 AJ's Perfect Nighttime Routine